 So, what about renting it?
 Many Managed Services Providers (MSPs) have a per-user pricing structure where businesses can “rent” the tools and team members needed to address all a business’s support needs.
 PEI provides an all-inclusive plan for clients that costs $150/user/month that scales up as a company grows and down as a company needs to reduce its employee counts.

-Using this plan, let’s look at the annual cost:
+Using this plan, let’s look at the annual cost of managed IT services:

 |Solution||Price||Quantity||Monthly Cost||Annual Cost|